Ravens Mountains: Beale Peak

 A peak 2 nmi southeast of Vantage Hill.

 Named after Master Sergeant Garry(sp?)
 A. Beale who served as the 109 Airlift Wing Logistics Planner during the transition of LC-130 operations from the United States Navy to the Air National Guard.

 Nearby features

 Brier Icefalls

-Icefalls about 150 m high high and 5 nmi wide at the east side of Vantage Hill.
+Icefalls about 150 m high and 5 nmi wide at the east side of Vantage Hill.

 Named after Frank Brier of the Office of Polar Programs, NSF, Facilities, Engineering and Construction Program Manager for renovation of facilities at McMurdo and for South Pole Station Modernization, 1995-2001.

 Sullivan Knoll

 A lone nunatak midway between Marty Nunataks and Raven Mountains.

 Named by US-ACAN (2009) after Paul J. Sullivan, Electronics Technician in support of the United States Antarctic Program at McMurdo Station, 1994–95 and 1995-96 austral field seasons; Cryogenics Technician, Amundsen-Scott South Pole Station, 1996-2009 austral field seasons, including one winter; Manager of South Pole Science Support, 2009.